 Because you’re systemically under-estimating the impact of luck, good and bad, coming in sequence connected across time.
-You need 4.38 times bigger profit margins than you believe to correct for this (in the example given below.)
+You need 4.38 times bigger profit margins than you believe, in order to correct for this (in the example given below).
 Or you need to collaborate with other startups in an ecosystem; then you’re fine.

 The same applies to every decision in your entire life.